Anello-Photonics/docs-A1/setup_troubleshooting.rst

     +-------------------------+-----------------------------------+

-Once connected the System status should be updated and the mapping of the logical ports to the virtual com ports shows in the System Status.
+Once connected, the System status will be updated with the mapping of the logical ports to the virtual COM ports.
 When using UDP, the user has the flexibility to assign the data port and user messaging port through the Anello Python Program.

 If the auto detection fails, you can try manual connection.
-First check that there are four virtual com ports.
+First check that there are four virtual COM ports.
 On Windows, use the device manager to find the COM ports.
-On MAC and Ubuntu, use the terminal and change directory to */dev*, and check for four consecutive ports, typically named something like *tty.usbserial-xxx* on MAC/Ubuntu.
+On Mac and Ubuntu, use the terminal and change directory to */dev*, and check for four consecutive ports, typically named something like *tty.usbserial-xxx* on MAC/Ubuntu.

 .. note::
-    The EVK generates four virtual com ports on the host; however only two are used.
-The numerically highest port is the configuration/control port.
+    The EVK generates four virtual COM ports on the host; however only two are used.
+The numerically highest port is the configuration port.
 The numerically lowest port is the data port.
     Communication occurs at a fixed baudrate of 921600 bits per second.

 .. note::